daleao/sdv/WalkOfLife/README.md

 ### ![](https://i.imgur.com/jf88nPt.png) Foraging

 - **Lv5 - Forager** - 20% chance for double yield of foraged items.
 - **Lv10 - Ecologist** - Wild berries restore 50% more health and energy.
-Learn to identify forage of higher-quality over time.
+Progressively identify forage of higher quality.
     - All foraged items will have the same quality for immediate inventory convenience.
 Quality starts off at silver and increases when enough items have been foraged.
 - **Lv10 - Scavenger** - Location of forageable items revealed.
 Occasionally track buried treasure.
     - On switching maps while outside you will occasionally detect hidden buried treasure.
 Find it and dig it up (with a hoe) within the time limit to obtain your reward.
 The larger your win streak the better your odds of obtaining rare items.
 Bonus: hold LeftShift (or LeftShoulder on gamepad) to reveal all forageables on-screen.